microtrain/bootcamp/10-MySQL/03-WorkingWithMySQL.md

 _show tables;_ shows a list of tables from the current database.
 After running this command the DBMS should respond with _Empty set (0.00 sec)_.

-Let's say we were going to build our own blogging software in the form of a web application.
+Let's say we were going to build our blogging software in the form of a web application.
 We will start by gathering some requirements.
-* As a blogger I need to be able to create blog posts.
+* As a blogger, I need to be able to create blog posts.
 * As a web site owner I need to assure that only authorized people can post to the blog.

-From a data perspective the first item can be achieved with a table named _users_ the second with a table named _posts_.
+From a data perspective, the first item can be achieved with a table named _users_ the second with a table named _posts_.

 Tables are created using the _CREATE TABLE_ command. ```CREATE TABLE _tablename_()``` where _tablename_ is the name of the table to be created.
-The columns in your table are passed into the parentheses as comma separated values.
+The columns in your table are passed into the parentheses as comma-separated values.

 Add the following table to your bootcamp database.